- Current Students and Parents

 - MCS Event Calendar

-Loyola Sacred Heart is a diocesan Catholic, co-educational high school committed to providing the highest quality college preparatory education.
+Loyola Sacred Heart High School is a diocesan Catholic, co-educational high school committed to providing the highest quality college preparatory education.
 Since its beginning in 1873, Loyola Sacred Heart has exhibited academic excellence.
-The current enrollment is 155 students to a capacity of 200 students.
+The current enrollment is 170 students with a capacity of 200 students.
 The enrollment typically includes approximately 40-50 students in each class from grades 9 – 12, of which 50% are Catholic.
 The remaining 50% of our families are of all faiths and denominations.

 LSH is founded on the charism and teaching philosophy of the Jesuit Fathers and Sisters of Providence.
 LSH is a Catholic educational institution that provides a venue where students can seek, find, comprehend, and apply the truth.